Sexual slang: Pejorative usage

 Terms of disparagement are used to refer to members of a given sexual minority, gender, sex, or sexual orientation in a derogatory or pejorative manner.
 They are used as insults by persons who are not or do not wish to be associated with the group being disparaged.
 For example, queer can be used as an insult by those seeking to deprecate homosexual, bisexual, and transgender or transsexual people, but the word has also undergone reclaiming, such that it can be used positively within that community.
 Which terms are used as slurs is determined by a society's or subculture's set of values, especially its biases against genders (sexism).
-For example, words such as whore and slut are typically used to refer to sexually promiscuous women.
+For example, words such as whore and slut or bimbo are typically used to refer to sexually promiscuous women.

 Sexual slurs are common across many cultures and historical periods.
 The most common slurs directed against men historically include accusations of being a passive homosexual (Aristophanes notably enjoyed using such allusions) or of being effeminate; for example, in the Hittite military oath, oath-breakers are threatened with being made into women (a promise of either actual castration, or of divine revenge on the traitors' manhood).

 The pejorative term prick for a contemptible person is also usually used for men.